benazoulaydev/Networking/README.md

 # Networking

-Welcome to our mini-projects.
+Welcome to our mini-projects in networking.
-The code is in python 3.
-Make sure you install it.
+The code is in python 3, so make sure you install it.
 Tamir and Ben.